nas5w/interview-guide/docs/leetcode.md

 Use [Glassdoor](https://glassdoor.com) to look at a company's interview page.
 Often, people will write about the kinds of questions they're asked.
 You may find they focus on a specific category of Leetcode problem (or maybe they don't even ask Leetcode-style questions).

+### Use whatever language you're know best

+There are a lot of takes on what the best language is for Leetcoding (hint: it's Python).
+But the truth is you should just use whatever language you're most comfortable with.
+I have had a front-end focus most of my career, so I used JavaScript.
+If you have no best language, then use Python (it's terse, readable, and has some nice built-in data structures).

+It's unlikely a company will require you to use a certain language, but I _have_ heard of it happening.
+Make sure to check in with your recruiter to verify you can use your chosen language!

 ## How much Leetcode practicing is enough?

 This is a very hard question to answer!
 I did somewhere around 220 total questions last time around and had a lot of success during my interviews.
 That being said, some people do well practicing less and some people don't do well practicing more.